 ➜ About this cucumber salad

-It's a vegetable salad with grated cucumber in a distinctive water-based dressing.
-The tangy vinegar dressing involves a sweet and sour combination of sugar, salt, and vinegar and is very easy to make.
-To be clear, it does not contain sour cream, onions, fresh dill, or any other herbs!
+It is a vegetable salad with shredded or grated cucumber in a distinctive water-based dressing.
+The tangy vinegar dressing is a sweet and sour combination of sugar, salt and vinegar and is very easy to make.
+To be clear, it contains no sour cream, onions, fresh dill or other herbs!

 Czechs call their cucumber salad “okurkový salát”.
 It is most often served as a light side to main dishes such as rizek (breaded and fried pork schnitzel), roast chicken, or holandsky rizek.